 While the rural poor continue to depend on farming as an important source of income, agriculture in Guatemala is in decline and will not provide new employment opportunities for tomorrow’s workers.

 Computer Skills are in High Demand

 Given this reality, rural Guatemalans, especially the young, must find jobs in other growth sectors, such as manufacturing, service, and tourism.
 However, nearly 60% of these jobs require computer skills.
 Young people in rural communities lack access to computer technology.
 Without technical skills, they face unemployment and economic hardship.

 As the digital divide grows, so do income disparities, inequality, and poverty.
-Nearly 80% of Guatemalan middle and high school students lacked the opportunity to learn to use a computer prior to the arrival of our program.
+In some communities that CoEd has partnered with to establish a Computer Center, as many as 100% of students had never used a computer before the arrival of our program.

 Computer Centers Meet the Need

 Establishing Computer Centers in rural community schools creates opportunities for rural youths to gain the skills they need to find higher-wage jobs and to permanently raise their standard of living.
 Furthermore, the program provides beneficiaries the opportunity to give back in meaningful ways that improve the lives of all community members.

 CoEd Computer Centers reside in middle schools throughout the Central and Western Highlands, providing young people with access to state-of-the-art technology.

 Partnership with the Community